 What to Do When Facing Obstacles in Mediation

 Mediators bring a wealth of experience and skills to the table, which can be instrumental in overcoming barriers.
 If participants find themselves at an impasse or struggling to communicate effectively, turning to the mediator for support may be essential.
-This trust in the mediator can facilitate a breakthrough, allowing for a renewed focus on interests rather than positions, ultimately helping to advance the conversation.Inheritance Laws and Children
+This trust in the mediator can facilitate a breakthrough, allowing for a renewed focus on interests rather than positions, ultimately helping to advance the conversation.Inheritance Dispute Advice

 How can I keep focus on interests during mediation?